 A Cardinal Red Alert enables the university emergency response team members to communicate with students, staff, and faculty in minutes by sending a message via a number of contact methods-including emails, text messaging, cell phones and office phones.
 This is a free service to members of the Otterbein University community.
-Otterbein students, faculty, and staff are automatically signed up for Cardinal Red Alerts, but may opt out by visiting:
+Otterbein students, faculty, and staff are automatically signed up for Cardinal Red Alerts.